tzDel/orchestrAIgent/docs/architecture.md

 # Architecture

-This document visualizes the architecture and workflows for the Agent Manager MCP server.
+This document visualizes the architecture and workflows for the orchestrAIgent server.

 ## System Architecture